.webp&w=1920&q=85)

 Don't overlook the visual appeal of water as well.
 Reflective surfaces like mirrors or glass can create the illusion of water, while blue and green color schemes can evoke the feeling of being near water.
 Even simple elements like a bowl of water with floating flowers or candles can create a peaceful, water-inspired atmosphere.

-5. Create Organic Shapes and Patterns
+How Do You Create Organic Shapes and Patterns?

 Nature rarely follows straight lines and perfect geometric patterns.
 Instead, it's characterized by organic shapes, flowing curves, and irregular patterns that create visual interest and movement.
 Incorporating these natural design elements into your home can create a more harmonious and calming environment.